falcosecurity/falco-website/content/en/docs/getting-started/linux-quickstart.md

 ### Install the Linux headers and dialog

-* Install the Linux kernel headers, *dkms*, and *make* which are required to eventually compile the Falco driver and *dialog* which is used by the Falco installer.
+* Install the Linux kernel headers, *dkms*, and *make* which are required to possibly compile the Falco driver and *dialog* which is used by the Falco installer.

 ```bash
 sudo apt-get install -y dkms make linux-headers-$(uname -r) dialog